Odd edge-colorings of subdivisions of odd graphs: Introduction

-A $v\in V(G)$ is a \textit{cut-vertex} of $G$ if $G-v$ has more (connected) components than $G$.
-If $V_1,\ldots,V_k$ are vertex sets of the components of $G-v$, then for $i=1,\ldots,k$, the induced subgraph $G[V_i\cup \{v\}]$ is called a \textit{$v$-lobe} of $G$.
-A \textit{block graph} is a connected graph without cut-vertices.
-Given a graph $G$, any maximal block subgraph is a \textit{block} of $G$.
-For a block $B$, each vertex $v\in V(B)$ which is not a cut-vertex of $G$ is an \textit{internal vertex} of $B$ (and of $G$).
+The \textit{connectivity}, $\kappa(G)$, of a graph $G$ is the minimum size of a subset $S\subseteq V(G)$ such that $G-S$ is disconnected or of order $1$.
+A graph is said to be \textit{$k$-connected} if its connectivity is at least $k$.
+A vertex $v\in V(G)$ is a \textit{cutvertex} of $G$ if $G-v$ has more (connected) components than $G$.
+If $V_1,\ldots,V_k$ are the vertex sets of all components of $G-v$, then for $i=1,\ldots,k$, the induced subgraph $G[V_i\cup \{v\}]$ is called a \textit{$v$-lobe} of $G$.
+A \textit{block graph} is a connected graph without any cutvertices.
+Given a nontrivial connected graph $G$, a maximal block subgraph is a \textit{block} of $G$.
+Thus each block is either $2$-connected or a bouquet, and each cycle is entirely within a single block.
+For a block $B$ of $G$, each vertex $v\in V(B)$ which is not a cutvertex of $G$ is an \textit{internal vertex} of $B$ (and of $G$).
 The collection of internal vertices of $B$ is denoted by $\mathrm{Int}_G(B)$.
-If $V(B)$ contains at most one cut-vertex of $G$ then $B$ is an \textit{end-block}.
+If $V(B)$ contains at most one cutvertex of $G$ then $B$ is an \textit{end-block}.
+Any connected graph $G$ is associated with a bipartite graph $B(G)$ having bipartition $(\mathcal{B},\mathcal{V})$, where $\mathcal{B}$ is the set of blocks of $G$ and $\mathcal{V}$ the set of cutvertices of $G$, a block $B\in \mathcal{B}$ and a cutvertex $v\in \mathcal{V}$ being adjacent in $B(G)$ if and only if $B$ contains $v$.
+The graph $B(G)$ is connected and acyclic, the former because $G$ is connected and the latter because a cycle in $B(G)$ would correspond to a cycle in $G$ passing through two or more blocks.
+The graph $B(G)$ is therefore a tree, called the \textit{block-tree} of $G$.
+If $\mathcal{V}\neq\emptyset$, the end-blocks of $G$ correspond to the leaves of its block-tree.
 Every vertex $v$ of a block graph $G$ has a neighbor among the internal vertices of each end-block of $G-v$.

-For a connected graph $G$, an edge $e\in E(G)$ is a \textit{bridge} of $G$ if $G-e$ is disconnected.
-If $vw$ is a bridge and $w$ is not the only neighbor of $v$, then $v$ is a cut-vertex of $G$.
-The \textit{connectivity} $\kappa(G)$ (resp. \textit{edge-connectivity} $\kappa'(G)$) of a graph $G$ is the minimum size of a subset $S\subseteq V(G)$ (resp. $S\subseteq E(G)$) such that $G-S$ is disconnected or of order $1$.
+For a nonempty subset $X\subset V(G)$, the \textit{edge cut} $\partial(X)$ is the set of edges with one endvertex in $X$ and the other endvertex in $V(G)\backslash X$; in case $X$ is a singleton, we speak of a \textit{trivial} edge cut $\partial(X)$.
+The \textit{edge-connectivity}, $\kappa'(G)$, of a nontrivial graph $G$ is the minimum size of a subset $S\subseteq E(G)$ such that $G-S$ is disconnected; equivalently, $\kappa'(G)$ is the minimum size of an edge cut in $G$.
+A \textit{$k$-edge cut} is an edge cut of size $k$; a $1$-edge cut is also called a \textit{bridge}.
+If $vw$ is a bridge and the vertex $w$ is not the only neighbor of the vertex $v$, then $v$ is a cutvertex of $G$.
+A graph is said to be \textit{$k$-edge-connected} if its edge-connectivity is at least $k$.
+A $k$-edge-connected graph is termed \textit{essentially $(k+1)$-edge-connected} if all of its $k$-edge cuts are trivial.